Doctoral Internship Training Program

 Hours, Schedule, and Benefits

-Interns are encouraged to check the licensure supervisory requirements of the state/province in which they plan practice.
-Some states require that doctoral clinical hours are completed under the supervision of someone licensed for at least 1-3 years (depending on the state/province).
-At CAPS, OH licensure requirements are prioritized; there currently is no stipulatin about post-licensure years of experience for supervisors.
+Additionally, interns are encouraged to check the licensure supervisory requirements of the state/province in which they plan to practice.
+Some states require that doctoral clinical hours be completed under the supervision of someone licensed for at least 1-3 years (depending on the state/province).
+At CAPS, OH licensure requirements are prioritized; there currently is no stipulation about post-licensure years of experience for supervisors.
 CAPS will try to accommodate special requests for working with a particular supervisor but there are no guarantees.
 For more information on licensure supervisory requirements, see the Association of State and Provincial Psychology Boards (ASPPB) website: www.asppb.net

-CAPS hours of operation are M-W-F, 8:00am-5:00pm and T, Th 8:00am-7:00pm.
-Senior staff members work one late day per week on Tuesday or Thursday in which they arrive at 10 and leave at 7.
+CAPS hours of operation are 8:00am-5:00pm with rotating days per semester from 10:00am-7:00pm.
+Senior staff members typically work one late day per week that is decided on at the beginning of each semester, in which they arrive at 10 and leave at 7.

 2 Hours: Emergency Coverage (occurring in Spring semester)